microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 You can do this in SSMS in your current connection, by using the drop-down in the upper left-hand corner and selecting your database.
 When you do this notice in the bottom right-hand corner of SSMS the connection string changes to include the database name.

+1. Create a basic table with data

+    Let's create a simple data and populate it with data.
+You will use this table later in this module as part of a disaster recovery situation.
+In the context of the user database execute this query:

+    ```tsql
+    DROP TABLE IF EXISTS dontdropme;
+    GO
+    CREATE TABLE dontdropme (col1 int);
+    GO
+    INSERT INTO dontdropme VALUES (1);
+    GO
+    ```

 ### Use Azure Data Studio with Azure SQL Database

 Let's use a tool that you may not be as familiar with called Azure Data Studio (ADS) to connect to Azure SQL Database.